stablecc/scclib-ipp/README.md

 $ sudo ldconfig
 ```

-## Initialization
+## initialization

 The IPP single-threaded library is used.
-Any modules that use IPP should call an initialization
+Any modules that use IPP must call an initialization
 routine:
 ```
 #include <scc/ipp.h>